loukikparab/resume/README.md

 I completed my undergraduate degree of B. Tech. in Electronics & Telecommunication Engineering from Vishwakarma Institute of Technology in Pune, MH, India which is affiliated to the Savitribai Phule Pune University (SPPU).
 My coursework spanned diverse domains across Electronics (Analog Devices & Circuits, Digital Systems, Signal Processing, Information Theory), Telecommunication (Data Communication & Networking, Analog & Digital Communication, Wireless Communication) & Computer Science (Data Structures & Algorithms, Object-Oriented Programming, Natural Language Processing).
 I was quite heavily involved in co-curricular activities of The Robotics Forum, the flagship student robotics club of VIT Pune.

+After completing my undergraduate education, I worked at Deutsche Bank out of their India office for nearly 4 years - where I learnt & fell in love with Data & the Data lifecycle!
+I'm now interested in pursuing a career in this domain through jobs like Data Engineer, Analytics Engineer, Cloud Engineer & Data Analyst.

 If you're at this link, you must be looking for information about me.
 Here it is in exquisite detail: